Last Updated: May 04, 2022

 Note: Remember to put the above in your MyUH account as well.

-For any updates to employer, ISS still requires you to use ISS OPT Report and Validation form.
+For any updates to employers, ISS still requires you to use ISS OPT Report and Validation form.
 You must still report or submit directly to ISS:

 - Validation of information every 6 months: